Topics

 2. Resubscribe via a signup form

-An unsubscribed contact can resubscribe to your email list through any of your signup forms.
+An unsubscribed contact could resubscribe to your email list through a sign-up form.

 Set your form to detect an unsubscribed contact’s email addresses.
 This way, you can send them to a page with a message confirming their opt-in status, such as “Looks like you’ve opted out of email communication.
 Click here to get an email and opt back in”.